Konin

+Konin with over a thousand years of history is one of the oldest cities in Greater Poland.
+A former royal city of Poland, it attributed its early prosperity to clothmaking and trade, then in the 19th century it became an industrial center, and since the 20th century it has been the main city of the Konin Coal Basin.
+It was the site of several battles.
+From 1975 to 1999, it was the capital of the Konin Voivodeship.
+The Old Town of Konin contains a number of structures in Gothic, Renaissance, Baroque and Neoclassical styles, and a unique medieval road post, considered the oldest preserved road sign in Central and Eastern Europe and the oldest in Europe beyond the boundaries of the former Roman Empire.
+It is located on the main motorway and railway connecting Warsaw with Poznań and the German-Polish border.

 History

 Prehistory

 The earliest evidence of human habitation in Konin has been dated to the Paleolithic Era.
 On the dunes near the Warta, various ancient flint tools and implements have been found, among them being knives, burins, and tanged points.
 These earliest artifacts are of the Swiderian culture (Kultura Świderska) of 9000–8000 BC.

 Ancient times

 A permanent settlement arose along the Amber Road, which led from the Roman Empire to the Baltic Sea, traversing the area of present-day Konin.
 A map drawn by Ptolemy identified the settlement as Setidava (or Getidava), a probable spot to wade across the Warta and containing an emporium of some importance to merchants travelling along the route.
 The settlement's primary burial ground, situated on the dunes west of the centre of today's Konin, dates back to the Przeworsk culture (Kultura Przeworska) of the 2nd and 3rd centuries AD.